Ruin0x11/OpenNefia/editor/vscode/README.md

-# VS Code Extension for Elona\_next
+# VS Code Extension for OpenNefia

-Allows for interacting with Elona\_next's debug server with VS Code.
+Allows for interacting with OpenNefia's debug server with VS Code.

 ## Features